 - Our difficult marriage was part of God’s plan to develop us into the people He wants us to become.
 It was not an evil and sinister trick He played on us.

 - Living with a mentally ill or addicted person is fundamentally a lesson in boundary setting.
-Learn and start using boundary setting skills as soon as you can.
+Learn and start using boundary skills as soon as you can.
+(Click here for our detailed blog post on this topic.)
 You will get to know yourself to your core and you will learn a tremendous amount about your relationship with God.
 You will discover all of the issues you’ve been carrying since childhood and you will learn to grow up and out of them.

 Recommendation: Read the book Boundaries Updated and Expanded Edition: When to Say Yes, How to Say No To Take Control of Your Life by Henry Cloud.
 This is powerfully written and super clear.
 It will change your life.

 - Focus your heart and life on God above all else.
 We believe Jesus Christ to be God the Son.
 Your trust in Him will do more to increase your chances of healing and preserving your marriage than anything else.

 Recommendation: Read the scriptures and pray daily.
 Pray together, if at all possible.
 For a short, easy-to-read, powerful book that deepens your understanding of the story of Jesus and your connection to Him, read Jesus Christ, His Life and Mine, which was written by me during the toughest years of our marriage.
 Get to know Christ and see how to follow Him.